DSCI-310/DSCI-310-Group-7/README.md

 Open the link provided on your console.
 Now you should able to see the repo under `work/`.

+*Note: if you see the following error message: `docker: Error response from daemon: Mounts denied:
+The path /YOURPATH is not shared from the host and is not known to Docker.`*

+Try following steps:
+1. Open Preferences
+2. Click Resources -> FILE SHARING
+3. Add your /path/to/exported/directory
+4. Restart Docker and try the command above again

 - If a token is required, it can be obtained on your console.
 For example, `token=3912f59232fe3b260fda201da4e822e69bfed02e649dc56b`, then `3912f59232fe3b260fda201da4e822e69bfed02e649dc56b` is the token.
 - If the port `8888` has been occupied, you can replace the first `8888` by another four-digit number.